rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 He had been instructed in the way of the Lord.
 And being fervent in spirit, he spoke and taught accurately the things concerning Jesus, though he knew only the baptism of John. ^1825

-He began to speak boldly in the synagogue, but when Priscilla and Aquila heard him, they took him aside and explained to him the way of God more accurately. ^1826
+He began to speak boldly in the synagogue, but when Priscilla and Aquila heard him, they took him and explained to him the way of God more accurately. ^1826

 And when he wished to cross to Achaia, the brothers encouraged him and wrote to the disciples to welcome him.
 When he arrived, he greatly helped those who through grace had believed, ^1827

 for he powerfully refuted the Jews in public, showing by the Scriptures that the Christ was Jesus. ^1828

 And it happened that while Apollos was at Corinth, Paul passed through the inland country and came to Ephesus.
 There he found some disciples. ^1901

 And he said to them, Did you receive the Holy Spirit when you believed?
 And they said, No, we have not even heard that there is a Holy Spirit. ^1902

 And he said, Into what then were you baptized?
-They said, Into John’s baptism. ^1903
+They said, Into John's baptism. ^1903

 And Paul said, John baptized with the baptism of repentance, telling the people to believe in the one who was to come after him, that is, Jesus. ^1904